 The Mystery Behind the Death of Christy Mathewson

-History tells us that baseball legends Christy Mathewson and Ty Cobb volunteered as Captains in the World War I Chemical Warfare Service.
+The series opens with a genuine mystery.
+History tells us that baseball legends Christy Mathewson and Ty Cobb volunteered as Captains in the World War I Chemical Warfare Service (CWS).
 After the 1918 baseball season ended, both shipped out for France where they were exposed to poison gas during a training exercise.
-Mathewson got by far the worst of it, and died just a few years later, in 1925, of tuberculosis that was brought on by his exposure.
+Mathewson got the worst of it and died in 1925 of tuberculosis brought on by his exposure.

 History has it wrong.